NEW ABS ANALYSIS: IMPACT OF BREAKFAST CHOICE ON CORE FOODS, DISCRETIONARY FOODS, NUTRIENTS AND PREVALENCE OF OBESITY

 In contrast, breakfast skippers had the highest intake of discretionary foods, the highest intake of added and free sugars, were least likely to meet the ADG Five Food Group recommendations and, looking at health outcomes, they had the highest mean BMI and waist circumference.

-Access the scientific report on children’s data here.
+Access the full scientific report here